 According to the current RI DOH quarantine guidelines, anyone traveling to RI from outside of the 50 U.S. states as well as from a U.S. state with Current RI Travel Restrictions is subject to quarantine.

 What is campus quarantine going to look like?

 Please refer to our Campus Life page for information about quarantining on campus.

 I am subject to 14-day quarantine.
 Can I self-quarantine at my family/relative's/friend’s place off-campus before moving in?

-Prior to returning to campus, students may complete the 14-day quarantine period at the home of a family member in any state that does not have a stay-at-home order in place.
+Prior to returning to campus, students may complete the 14-day quarantine period at the home of a family member in any state that is not on State with Current RI Travel Restrictions list.

 Can students traveling from outside of the 50 U.S. states end their 14-day quarantine early based on a negative COVID-19 test result?

 Students traveling to Rhode Island from outside the 50 U.S. states are required to quarantine for 14 days regardless of a negative COVID-19 test result.

 If I maintained my full-time enrollment status while taking classes online from abroad, can I return to Bryant in the middle of the semester?

 We understand that these are challenging circumstances.
 It is possible for students to return to Bryant after spring classes start.
 If students cannot return, students will need to take classes online for the entire semester in order to receive grades and credits.
 If late-arriving students are subject to the 14-day quarantine per R.I.
 Department of Health guidelines, because of limited quarantine space on campus during the semester, quarantine arrangements will be made case by case.
 Students may need to make arrangements to quarantine off campus in a state that is not on U.S. State with Current RI Travel Restrictions.